 Running out of time is the single biggest and most common destroyer of presentations.
 Think of how many times you've heard presenters say, "I'm short on time, so I'll have to skip ahead," and then you see them scrolling quickly through slides to get the their conclusion.
-What a terrible waste, and what a terrible impression of you this conveys to the audience: you are not well prepared, not well organized.
+What a terrible waste, and what a terrible impression this conveys to the audience: you are not well prepared, not well organized.
+So time your presentation while rehearsing, and if you need to cut material, then do it.
+Don't try to speak more quickly!

-Flowing Through Time How long should you spend on each part of your presentation?
+Flowing Through Time

+How long should you spend on each part of your presentation?

 There are no hard and fixed rules about how long each part of your presentation should be.
 The diagram below is just a rough guide.
-As usual, it depends a lot upon the context, such as how much the audience knows about your research field.
+As usual, it depends a lot upon the context, such as how much the audience knows about your research field or where you are in the research cycle.